Breastfeeding and Periods: When Will Your Cycle Return?

 This means absolutely no pacifiers acting as a substitute for comfort feeds, no long stretches of sleep where the baby goes hours without nursing, and certainly no formula top-ups.
 If you pump a separate bottle so your partner can take the night shift, your breasts unfortunately miss out on that direct physical stimulation during the critical night hours when prolactin naturally peaks.
 Once solid foods are introduced around six months, that strict hormonal suppression can lift incredibly quickly.

-Can You Get Pregnant Before Your Period Returns?
+Can You Get Pregnant While Breastfeeding Before Your Period Returns?

 Yes, you absolutely can get pregnant before you ever see your first drop of postpartum menstrual blood.
 This is perhaps one of the most critical facts to fully understand about your recovering body.
 Far too many mothers find themselves staring down a completely unexpected positive pregnancy test simply because they relied on breastfeeding to prevent conception, wrongly assuming that a lack of bleeding guaranteed a lack of fertility.